jlewicki/tree_state_machine/README.md

 `initialChild` function that will select the child state to enter when the state is entered.

 ### Data states
-If you want to add `DataTreeState<D>` to the state tree, you will need to use the `WithData` variants of the builder clases (`LeafWithData`, `InteriorWithData`, and `RootWithData`).
+If you want to add `DataTreeState<D>` to the state tree, you will need to use one of the `WithData` variants of the builder clases (`LeafWithData`, `InteriorWithData`, and `RootWithData`).
-Additionally, you must provide a function that will create the `DataProvider<D>` associated with the state:
+Additionally, you must provide a function that will create the `DataProvider<D>` associated with the state.
+For example:

 ```dart